 The 5 winning teams in the 2020 Lt.
 Governor's Entrepreneurship Challenge are:

-• 1st place: $5,000 scholarship - GrandTech by Teo Janiga, The Metropolitan Regional Career and Technical Center • 2nd place: $4,000 scholarship - Green Scan by Alexa Beaulieu and Will Casey, East Greenwich High School • 3rd place: $2,500 scholarship - Seaweed Inferno by Meghan Amsden, Scituate High School • 4th place: $1,500 scholarship - Gabby's Cakes & Bakes by Gabriella Furtado, Barrington High School • 5th place: $1,000 scholarship - Tay's Touch Salon by Taylor Harvey, The Metropolitan Regional Career and Technical Center
+• 1st place: $5,000 scholarship - GrandTech by Teo Janiga, The Metropolitan Regional Career and Technical Center • 2nd place: $4,000 scholarship - Green Scan by Alexa Beaulieu, Will Casey, Elizabeth Stitt and Adam Richard, East Greenwich High School • 3rd place: $2,500 scholarship - Seaweed Inferno by Meghan Amsden, Scituate High School • 4th place: $1,500 scholarship - Gabby's Cakes and Bakes by Gabriella Furtado, Barrington High School • 5th place: $1,000 scholarship - Tay's Touch Salon by Taylor Harvey, The Metropolitan Regional Career and Technical Center

 The panel of judges featured a slate of Rhode Islanders who have small business experience: Jennifer Ortiz, Owner of Executive Cuts Barbershop and Rhode Island Small Business Coalition Member; Christine DiBiase, local corporate attorney and Millennial Rhode Island Board Member and Chris Parisi, Founder of Trailblaze Marketing, Co-Founder of the Rhode Island Small Business Coalition and Millennial Rhode Island Board Member.